TUDelft-books/FAIR4TU_Submission_Help/book/introduction/fair_data_and_software.md

 # What is FAIR Research Data and Software?

-The [FAIR Principles](https://www.nature.com/articles/sdata201618) {cite}`template` describe how data can be organized and documented.
+The [FAIR Principles](https://www.nature.com/articles/sdata201618) {cite}`wilkinson2016fair` describe how data can be organized and documented.
 FAIR is the ideal standard not only for other (human) users but also for computer systems.

 ## FAIR stands for: